riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 **What is a colour scheme?** A colour scheme is a collection of colours that you will use to guide your app's visual design.
 Using a colour scheme helps you ensure your app appears balanced and that certain UI elements don't feel out of place due to their colours.

+### Coolors

+Let's take a quick break from Xcode and visit [Coolors](https://coolors.co).
+This is an online tool that really helps with coming up with a colour scheme that works and isn't just a bunch of random colours put together.

+Coolors is really good because you can just go through tons of potential colour schemes really easily, Just by pressing <kbd>space</kbd> you get a whole new colour scheme.

+If you like some of the colours in a colour scheme but you want to change some of the others, you can lock certain colours or select alternate shades, as well as many other features.

+Here is a colour scheme I generated on Coolors: [Colour Scheme](https://coolors.co/a9cef4-36494e-000000-7ea0b7-597081)

+`// add image of colour scheme`

+### Stories with Colour

+In your storyboard you may have noticed that you could change the colour of certain views such as buttons and font text.
+You can also change the background and tint colours of the view controllers themselves.
+You can find the options to do so in the **Utility Area** by selecting on the UI element, in the **Attributes Inspector**.

+Let's change our background to a light blue (hex: #A9CEF4)

+Select our initial view controller and open up our attributes inspector.
+In the **Background** pop up menu select the **Custom** option; this will bring up Apple's colour window.

+Click on the **Colour Sliders** tab and select **RGB Sliders**.
+This will allows us to put our colours in using the hex codes from [Coolers.co](Coolers.co).
+In the **Hex Color** field enter **A9CEF4** and press <kbd>enter</kbd>.

+Change the **Tint** colour of our view controller to **#597081**; this should change the colour of our button automatically.

+This should change the background colour and tint of our initial view.
+Repeat this for the second view controller.

 ## App Icons